-For the sixth year in a row, the 4-H Summer Science Program for urban youth will be held at the School of Environmental and Biological Sciences at Rutgers.
-From July 7 to 11, sixty high school students from Atlantic City, Elizabeth, Newark, New Brunswick, Passaic, Paterson, Trenton, Asbury Park and Keansburg will participate in several hands-on activities as they explore biochemistry, biotechnology, marine and environmental sciences, physics, and engineering alongside a number of Rutgers faculty from these and other disciplines.
+For the seventh year in a row, the 4-H Summer Science Program for urban youth will be held at the School of Environmental and Biological Sciences at Rutgers.
+From July 6-10, sixty high school students from Elizabeth, Newark, New Brunswick, Passaic, Paterson, Trenton, and Rahway will participate in several hands-on activities as they explore biochemistry, biotechnology, marine and environmental sciences, physics, and engineering alongside a number of Rutgers faculty from these and other disciplines.

 "The students will spend a week with Rutgers scientists--touring their labs, learning about their research, and how their scientific inquiry is relevant to our daily lives," said Chad Ripberger, Rutgers Cooperative Extension 4-H agent, Mercer County.
 "The students will also have the opportunity to live on campus for a week and get a taste of university life.
 That will be an important experience for them, as they think about their futures and where they want to be in a few years," he added.